keu/docs/guides/airflow-passing-data-between-tasks.md

 ### What is XCom

-[XCom](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#concepts-xcom) (short for cross-communication) is a built-in Airflow feature.
+[XCom](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#concepts-xcom) is a built-in Airflow feature.
 XComs allow tasks to exchange task metadata or small amounts of data.
 They are defined by a key, value, and timestamp.

 XComs can be "pushed", meaning sent by a task, or "pulled", meaning received by a task.
 When an XCom is pushed, it is stored in the Airflow metadata database and made available to all other tasks.
 Any time a task returns a value (for example, when your Python callable for your [PythonOperator](https://registry.astronomer.io/providers/apache-airflow/modules/pythonoperator) has a return), that value is automatically pushed to XCom.
 Tasks can also be configured to push XComs by calling the `xcom_push()` method.
 Similarly, `xcom_pull()` can be used in a task to receive an XCom.